Over time, the worth of a home will go up and down.

-When your property appreciates you have a greater asset to borrow against, and you'll realize a larger profit when you sell.
+When your home appreciates you have a larger asset to borrow against, and you get a higher profit when you sell.

-A lot of people think that the economy is the biggest factor affecting real estate appreciation.
+Many assume that the economy is the most critical factor affecting real estate appreciation.

 It goes without saying that

-But the most significant factors that determine your house's value are specific to the local Raleigh economy and housing market.
+However, your house's value and the components that play the biggest role in its appreciation are specific to the local Clayton economy and housing market.